XXXXPro/Preambula/README.md

----
-title: "Preambula, the PHP FrontMatter and Markdown processor"
-descr: "Preambula allows to quickly turn collection of Markdown files to fully functional Web-site."
----
 # Preambula

 Preambula is very simple and lighweight Markdown processor to display Markdown files as Web-pages.
 You can write your Markdown notes in any editor, i.e. Obsidian, or even in `nano` via SSH connection, and the result will be displayed immediately on the Web-site without any building or compilation steps.
 Preambula is written in PHP, so it can be run on any shared hosting.